China gets US tariff delay but movement on tech unclear

 "It's impossible for China to cancel its industry policies or major industry and technology development plans," said economist Cui Fan of the University of International Business and Economics in Beijing.

 At his weekend meeting with Xi in Argentina, Trump agreed to postpone planned U.S. tariff hikes on Chinese imports by 90 days while the two sides negotiate.
+The 90-day clock starts January 1.
 Xi revived promises to narrow China's multibillion-dollar trade surplus with the United States by purchasing more American exports.

 The outcome was "as good as we could have expected," the chairman of the American Chamber of Commerce in China, William Zarit, said in a statement.